tshino/vscode-vz-like-keymap/README.md

 This extension provides a keymap similar to VZ Editor.

  - The focus is only on shortcut keys in the text editor.
- - The second key of a two-stroke key is allowed to be with CTRL.
+ - The second key of a two-stroke key is allowed to be pressed with or without CTRL.
    (e.g. Ctrl+Q Ctrl+X is equivalent to Ctrl+Q X)